Delfín Quishpe

-Delfín Quishpe Apugllón (born December 4, 1977), artistically known as Delfin Hasta el Fin (lit: Dolphin until the end) is an Indigenous Quechua Ecuadorian singer-songwriter, celebrity, and politician, who gained famed performing a style he calls "Andean techno-folklore".
-His popularity largely comes from the comical nature of his music.
+Delfín Quishpe Apugllón (born 4 December 1977), artistically known as Delfin Hasta el Fin (lit: Dolphin until the end) is an Ecuadorian singer-songwriter, celebrity, and politician, who gained famed performing a style he calls "Andean techno-folklore".
+His popularity largely came from the comical nature of his music.
 Quishpe's song "Torres Gemelas" (Twin Towers) remains the song that has received most attention.
-He was the mayor of his hometown, Guamote, from May 2019 to December 2021, at which point he was sentenced by the Ecuadorian Attorney General's Office, to 5 years in prison for influence peddling and corruption.
+He was the mayor of his hometown, Guamote, from May 2019 to February 2023.
+In March 2021, he was arrested and later sentenced by the Ecuadorian Attorney General's Office, to 5 years in prison for influence peddling and corruption.

 Biography

-Delfín Quishpe was born in a small town named San Antonio in Guamote, Ecuador.
-He is son of the merchant Anselmo Quishpe and Mercedes Apugllón.
+Delfín Quishpe was born in a small town named San Antonio in Guamote, Ecuador, as the son of the merchant Anselmo Quishpe and Mercedes Apugllón.
+He is of indigenous Quechua descent.

 Career

 In 2003, he recorded his second album, "El Gallito".
 It contained songs such as: "El Gallito Bandido", "El Delfincito", "Cuando Me Vaya", and "Cuaya Huay".
 A year later he created his first video, the aforementioned that was posted on Internet.

 In 2006, "Torres Gemelas" (Twin Towers) was released.
 While the song is tragic in nature, the subject matter being Delfin losing a loved one in the terrorist attack of 9/11, the whimsical and kitschy nature of the song as well as the poor acting in the music video has made this song an internet meme.